mamun-nstu/technometrics_task/README.md

 1. Install python in your machine.

-    -- Try to install Pyhton version 3 at least, because they comes with pip installed with it otherwise you may need to install pip seperately.
+    -- Try to install Python version 3 at least, because they comes with pip installed with it otherwise you may need to install pip seperately.

 2. Selenium requires a driver to interface with the chosen browser.
 Based on your browser version choose your browser driver.
 Here are some useful links to get your browser driver.